Why do golden retriever puppies chew so much?

-Golden retriever puppies are undeniably adorable, with their fluffy coats and playful personalities.
-But there’s one thing that can drive their pet parents crazy: their propensity to chew on everything in sight!
-From shoes to furniture, these little pups seem to have an insatiable desire to gnaw on anything they can sink their teeth into.
+Golden retriever puppies are undeniably adorable with their fluffy coats and playful personalities.
+But there’s one thing that can drive their pet parents crazy: their propensity to chew on everything in sight.
+From shoes to furniture, these pups seem to have an insatiable desire to gnaw on anything they can sink their teeth into.
 But why do golden retriever puppies chew so much?
-And is there anything you can do to stop them?
+And, is there anything you can do to stop them?

-Sweet, loyal, lively and incredibly good with kids – it’s no wonder why Golden Retrievers are one of the most popular dog breeds in the U.S. But what makes this breed so, well, golden?
+Sweet, loyal, lively and incredibly good with kids – it’s no wonder golden retrievers are one of the most popular dog breeds in the U.S. But what makes this breed so, well, golden?
 Let’s go back to the 19th century when they were first bred to find out.

-As seen in their medium to large size stature and solid, athletic build, the Golden Retriever has the sporting and retrieving genes all through their DNA.
-Couple that with their high canine intellect and effortless ability to learn commands, you can see why the Golden Retriever has long since been known as the preferred dog for hunting game.
+As seen in their medium to large size stature and solid, athletic build, the golden retriever has the sporting and retrieving genes all through their DNA.
+Coupled with their high canine intellect and effortless ability to learn commands, it’s easy to see why the golden retriever has long since been known as the preferred dog for hunting.

 Do all puppies chew?

-Like babies, puppies use their mouths to explore the world around them.
-So it’s fair to say that there’s a method behind the madness (and destruction) of this natural behavior.
-Here are some of the reasons why puppies chew.
+Puppies use their mouths to explore the world around them, so it’s fair to say that there’s a method behind the madness (and destruction) of this natural behavior.
+Here are some of the reasons puppies chew.

-- Stress relief: Puppies, in particular, use their mouths to help them cope with the stress of being separated from their mother and littermates.
-And when they come home with you, that separation anxiety can continue when they see you leave the house or even just the room.
+- Stress relief: Puppies, in particular, use their mouths to help them cope with stress.
+And when they come home with you, dog separation anxiety can continue when they see you leave the house or even just the room.
 Chewing helps to soothe their anxiety and provides a source of comfort.